OpenROAD-Assistant/EDA-Corpus/README.md

 ***Do not use pin swapping as a transform to fix timing violations (default: use pin swapping)***

+#### Augmentation
+The augmented dataset includes data pairs formed through paraphrasing questions and answers in order to enhance semantic diversity.

 ### Prompt-script (PS) dataset
   - Contains pairs of scripting prompts and OpenROAD Python scripts
   - Data points are categorized into two three categories: flow scripts and database (DB) scripts